TehShrike/levelup-cache/readme.md

 Causes the cache to call the getter and store the found value, no matter how fresh the currently stored value is (or if there was a currently stored value for that key at all).

+### clearKey(key, [cb])

+Clears any value associated with the given key from the cache.
+Also clears any stored timing/refresh information.

+This is the same action that happens when a key in the cache expires naturally.

 ### stop

 Stops any timeouts currently floating around, so that your process can exit without you having to get all kill-happy on it.